LuauProgrammer/RSBF/README.md

 # Really Simple Bot Framework (RSBF)

 Simple bot framework written in lua using discordia.
 Do I recommend this over Discord.js?
 No, but if you have no other option, this is your best bet.
-This uses luvit, so if you don't habe that installed, head over to [luvit's website](https://luvit.io/install.html) and install it.
+This uses luvit, so if you don't have that installed, head over to [luvit's website](https://luvit.io/install.html) and install it.

 ## Installation (easy lol)